aaamg/Portfolio-Site/README.md

-This is my portfolio, it is (hpefully!) up to date.
+This is my portfolio, it is (hopefully!) up to date.

 -- Andrew